 If there is no loss then there is no claim for professional negligence.

-If you have breached your duty of care, and the complainant is claiming a loss, causation means that the loss has to have been caused by your breach.
-If the breach, in fact, arises from a separate issue, then the claim for professional negligence will not succeed.
+If you've breached your duty of care and the complainant is claiming a loss, causation means that the loss has to have been caused by your breach.
+If the breach, in fact, arises from a separate issue, then clearly the claim for professional negligence won't succeed.

 You should notify your insurer immediately on identifying the possibility of a claim against you.
 Our guide will help you to identify what qualifies as a professional indemnity insurance notification.